imandreans/Heart-Disease/README.md

 - Decision Tree
 - Multi-Layer Perceptron

 These models are tuned using GridSearchCV to find the best accuracy score and determine their optimal parameters.
 The models are then evaluated based on their ROC-AUC scores to assess their ability to distinguish between classes.
 The model with the highest ROC-AUC score is selected for deployment in Streamlit.
+Run `modelling.ipynb` to build machine learning model.

 # Result
 ## Most influential features